 Answer: Brewer, Maine

-- The Maine Hunting Shoe, which is also known as a "duck boot", was the first product ever sold by what clothing brand, which is now the third largest company in Maine?
+7. The Maine Hunting Shoe, which is also known as a "duck boot,” was the first product ever sold by what clothing brand, one of the most iconic brands in Maine?

 Answer: L.L.Bean